fabioberger/coinbase-go/README.md

 You can see a [list of method calls here](https://github.com/fabioberger/coinbase-go/blob/master/coinbase.go) and how they are implemented.
 They are all wrappers around the [Coinbase JSON API](https://coinbase.com/api/doc).

 If there are any methods listed in the [API Reference](https://coinbase.com/api/doc) that don't have an explicit function name in the library, you can also call `get`, `post`, `put`, or `delete` with a `path`, `params` and holder struct for a quick implementation.
-The marshaled JSON struct will be returned.
+Holder should be a pointer to some data structure.
+The library will attempt to unmarshal the response from the server into holder.
 For example:

 ```go
 balance := map[string]string{} // Holder struct depends on JSON format returned from API